po1sigala/live/01-Class-Content/01-HTML-Git-CSS/01-Activities/16-Stu_HTML-display/README.md

-# 🐛 List Items and Boxes are Not Displaying Correctly
+# 🐛 List Items and Boxes Are Not Displaying Correctly

-Work with a partner to resolve the following issue(s):
+Work with a partner to resolve the following issues:

 * Users should be able to see a horizontal navigation bar with three list items side-by-side.